O'Higgins Park: Origins and Cousiño Park

-The government bought the land in 1845 and used the southern portion for state buildings, including a jail.
-In 1870, it gave the northern portion of the terrain to Chilean politician, entrepreneur and philanthropist Luis Cousiño.
-Inspired by the parks he saw in Europe, he decided to create one in his own city and contracted French landscaper Guillermo Renner to shape it into parkland.
-The park was inaugurated by his widow Isidora Goyenechea in 1873 and was named Parque Cousiño in his honor.
+The Chilean government purchased the land in 1845 and initially used its southern portion for state buildings, including a jail.
+In 1870 it granted the northern portion to the Chilean politician, mining entrepreneur, and philanthropist Luis Cousiño, who financed its transformation as a gift to the city, drawing on the fortune he had made in the coal-mining boom of south-central Chile.
+Inspired by the parks he had seen in Europe, Cousiño hired French landscaper Guillermo Renner to lay out the grounds.
+The park was formally inaugurated in 1873 by his widow, Isidora Goyenechea, and named Parque Cousiño in his honor.